CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-08-skip-to-results.md

 ## Skip to results module (with progress indicator)

-This version of the Skip to results module includes a progress indicator to show how far along a user is in a process before they opt to skip to results.
+This version of the skip to results module includes a progress indicator to show how far along a user is in a process before they opt to skip to results.

 <h3 class="label-opensans">Example &amp; Code</h3>